futuregrid/cloud-metrics/doc/source/manual.rst

 We provide a simple producton service that uses sphinx to render the information associated with a cloud deployment.
-We have done this in order o provide a very simple framework that you can expand while not needing to invest any time in learning a web framework.
+We have done this in order to provide a very simple framework that you can expand while not needing to invest any time in learning a web framework.
 To do this you must use the development version of the cloud metric framework as discussed in section ??.

 Next please execute::